opendr-eu/opendr/docs/reference/rosbridge.md

                           encoding)
 ```

-This method converts a ROS Image into an OpenDR image
+This method converts a ROS Image into an OpenDR image.

 Parameters:

 - **message**: *sensor_msgs.msg.Img*